Texas's 25th congressional district: 1990s/early 2000s

-In July 2011, Texas Governor Rick Perry signed into law a redistricting plan ("C185"), approved by the Texas legislature in June, which gave the 25th district a completely different geography for the 2012 elections, including part of Travis County, and stretching as far north as Johnson County, south of Fort Worth.
-The redistricting split Travis County into five districts, four of which were heavily Republican.
-As a result, the only realistic place for Lloyd Doggett to run in was the new 35th district (which by weight of population is more of a San Antonio district than an Austin district); Doggett nonetheless won reelection in the new 35th.
+In July 2011, Texas Governor Rick Perry signed into law a redistricting plan ("C185"), approved by the Texas legislature in June, which gave the 25th district a completely different geography for the 2012 elections, including part of Travis County, and stretching as far north as Johnson County, south of Fort Worth, with Fort Hood situated in the geographic heart of the district.
+The redistricting split Travis County into five districts, four of which (the 10th, 17th, 21st and 25th) were heavily Republican.
+As a result, the only realistic place for Lloyd Doggett to run in was the new 35th district (which by weight of population is more of a San Antonio district than an Austin district); Doggett nonetheless won reelection in the new 35th which was by far the most Democratic of all the districts now serving Travis County.
 Former Texas Secretary of State and auto dealer Roger Williams, who had previously been a candidate for the U.S. Senate as early as 2010 while Kay Bailey Hutchison was still serving (she would eventually retire the following year and would be succeeded in 2012 by Ted Cruz), ultimately won a crowded Republican primary and would go on to win comfortable margins or better in a district where Democrats were only competitive in the western Travis County portion of the district (which includes some of the most Republican areas in the county including much of the area surrounding Lake Travis; Mitt Romney won 60 percent of the vote in the new district in 2012.

-His closest reelection came in the 2018 election, where Williams won 53.5 percent of the vote against Democratic challenger Julie Oliver and would go on to win less than 56 percent against Oliver in a rematch, as the district gave 55 percent of the vote to Donald Trump in 2016 and 2020 with Trump losing the Travis County portion by large margins.
+As the 2010s progressed, fast-growing Austin and Travis County became even more Democratic than they already were, with Donald Trump's nationwide struggles with suburban voters beginning to impact Republican candidates both in presidential and in midterm elections.
+As a result, Williams and other Republican congressional nominees in Travis County faced increasingly competitive elections later in the decade.
+His closest reelection came in 2018, when Williams won 53.5 percent of the vote against Democratic challenger Julie Oliver and would go on to win less than 56 percent in a rematch with Oliver, as the district gave 55 percent of the vote to Donald Trump in 2016 and 2020 (with Trump losing the Travis County portion by large margins).
 For a number of years, there was a consolidated lawsuit against the redistricting; in March 2017, a panel of federal judges ruled that the new 35th district and two others were illegally drawn with discriminatory intent.
 However, the district was allowed to stand in the Supreme Court's 2018 Abbott v.
 Perez ruling.